Attorney Elizabeth Inglis, Partner

 With over a decade of experience, Elizabeth has successfully advised both companies and executives through a wide range of complex employment counseling and litigation matters, including negotiating and drafting employment and separation agreements, advising through disciplinary actions, and resolving employment related claims.

-- Negotiate and draft employment, separation, non-competition, and non-solicitation agreements for both company and executive-side clients.
+- Draft and negotiate employment, separation, non-competition, and non-solicitation agreements.

-- Counsel corporate and executive clients regarding individual and group termination decisions, disciplinary actions, misclassification analyses, federal and state wage and hour law compliance, pay equity laws, and related litigation.
+- Counsel corporate clients regarding individual and group termination decisions, disciplinary actions, misclassification analyses, federal and state wage and hour law compliance, pay equity laws, and related litigation.

 - Draft personnel policies and handbooks compliant with legal requirements in numerous U.S. jurisdictions; advise as to policy implementation and application.